developmentseed/fio-stac/README.md

 ---

-`fio-stac` is a simple [rasterio](https://github.com/mapbox/rasterio) plugin for creating valid STAC items from a raster dataset.
+`fio-stac` is a simple [fiona](https://github.com/Toblerity/Fiona) plugin for creating valid STAC items from a vector dataset.
 The library is built on top of [pystac](https://github.com/stac-utils/pystac) to make sure we follow the STAC specification.

 ## Installation